 - It’s made with simple ingredients you can find at any grocery store making it a budget-friendly breakfast option.

-- You can eat these muffins hot or cold making them great for on the go at work or while your out and about.
+- You can eat these egg sausage cheese muffins hot or cold making them great for on the go at work or while you're out and about.

 - They can be eaten for breakfast or as a healthy snack.